ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Experiments

-\textbf{Object Removal}.
-We additionally experiment with object removal using the same instructions from the test set.
-For this, we re-merge the intended object for addition (ground-truth) with the existing scene and prompt the system to \textit{remove} the object given solely the object prompt.
-As scenes can contain multiple objects of the same asset, they will share the same description $d_i$.
-This can lead to ambiguity if only given a short object-level prompt.
-We treat a removal as correct if all assets matching the prompt 1:1 were removed from the scene and report accuracy as $(\text{\# correct} / \text{\# all})$, with $90.9\% \pm 0.6$ on \texttt{`bed'}, $75.2\% \pm 1.0$ on \texttt{`liv'}, and $87.3\% \pm 0.7$ on \texttt{`all'}.
+\paragraph{Object Removal.} We additionally experiment with object removal using the same test instructions, re-merging the intended (ground-truth) object into the scene and prompting the system to \textit{remove} it given solely the object prompt.
+Since duplicate assets share the same description $d_i$, a removal is counted correct only if all assets matching the prompt are removed 1:1; we report accuracy as $(\text{\# correct} / \text{\# all})$, with $90.9\% \pm 0.6$ on \texttt{`bed'}, $75.2\% \pm 1.0$ on \texttt{`liv'}, and $87.3\% \pm 0.7$ on \texttt{`all'} using a zero-shot Llama-3.1-8B.
+Accuracy drops with SSR length (95\% at $<$200 words to $<$35\% at $>$500 words), reflecting the 8B model's long-context limits rather than semantic ambiguity: swapping in a stronger frontier model (GPT-5.4-mini) raises removal to $99.8\% \pm 0.2$ with no systematic failure pattern (see \ref{supp:removal-analysis}).
+Removal, an identification-and-deletion task, thus scales with the zero-shot capabilities of existing LLMs and needs no training.